3 new Scrum Retrospective Ideas for any team

 If you like this retro format and questions, you can open them directly in our team development tool Echometer:

 Depending on the team, you can of course leave out a question.
-The last question, for example, focuses on the future and uses techniques of Pre mortem method - that could be time consuming in a classic retro.
-So we come to the third Scrum retrospective method, which is somewhat less complex.
+The last question, for example, focuses on the future and uses techniques of Pre mortem method - that could be time-consuming in a classic retro.
+So let’s move on to the third Scrum Retrospective method, which is a little less time-consuming.

 Scrum Retrospective Method 3: Rocket Retro